MonBoza/CapstoneMVP/NeuroSpaceLog.md

 ### 5:00 - 6:45

 - responded to emails  for internship and applied for jobs

+## May 2, 2024

+### 9:30 -

+-  Apply for jobs I have two so far